Overview, Application Process, Forms

 NB: If one of your letter writers will cover both academic progress and teaching, be sure to mark this on the History Reference Form so Shannon knows she has all necessary letters.

-For Summer Pre-Dissertation Research Grants (applications due February 1st): Description of proposed research (3-page proposal), CV, recommendation letter from your advisor, and a detailed and itemized budget (that is reasonable).
+For Summer Pre-Dissertation Research Grants (applications due February 6th): A travel request form must be submitted, description of proposed research (3-page proposal), CV, recommendation letter from your advisor, and a detailed and itemized budget (that is reasonable).

 For Widenor Teaching Appointment: Copy of your dissertation proposal, an up-to-date letter from your advisor, a letter on your teaching, a course description and provisional syllabus, and your ICES printouts and teaching records (faculty observations).